-- 1. Click on the toolbar of live view interface. - Click a moving object in the live video.
-The camera will track the object automatically. - 3D Positioning
+- Click on the toolbar of live view interface.
+1. - 2.
+Click a moving object in the live video.
+The camera will track the object automatically. - 3D Positioning •

 - 1. Click on the toolbar of live view interface. - 2.
 Operate the 3D positioning function: - Click a position of the live video.
-The corresponding position will be moved to the center of the live video. - Hold down the left mouse button and drag the mouse to the lower right on the live video.
+The corresponding position will be moved to the center of • the live video. - Hold down the left mouse button and drag the mouse to the lower right on the live video.
 The corresponding position will be moved to the center of the live video and zoomed in. - Hold down the left mouse button and drag the mouse to the upper left on the live video.
-The corresponding position will be moved to the center of the live video and zoomed out. - One-touch Patrol
+The corresponding position will be moved to the center of the live video and zoomed out. - Tone-touch Patrol to save the current view as the preset No. 32 and start park at the the current Click position.

-Click to call one-touch patrol.
-For detailed information of setting one-touch patrol, refer to 4.4.5 One-touch Patrol.
+Click 🔨 to call one-touch patrol.
+For detailed information of setting one-touch patrol, refer to 4.5.5 One-touch Patrol.